Can SpaceX land a rocket with 1/2 cm accuracy?

 But did they really nail it to within half a centimeter?
 That number sounds too good to be true, and it sparked quite a bit of skepticism from industry observers.
 What can SpaceX really expect for their landing accuracy?

 My background: I am an aerospace engineer who has designed guidance, navigation, & control (GNC) systems for successful orbital launch vehicles, worked with RTK precision GPS systems on the ground, and implemented GNSS systems on satellite constellations.
 Standard disclaimer that I am only speaking for myself, and am only using public non-ITAR information.
-I don’t know what SpaceX is using to estimate the position and orientation on their rockets or their exact control schemes, and I might be missing some information that they’ve made public, but I am well versed in what goes into the design space and can hopefully make some good guesses.
-Please comment if I’m missing or misinterpreting anything.
-Also this post isn’t meant as a “gotcha” against Bill for the half a centimeter number – that quote is really just the hook and makes for a good excuse to dive into the cool engineering behind catching the rocket!
+I don’t know what SpaceX is using to estimate the position and orientation on their rockets or their exact control schemes, and I might be missing some information that they’ve made public, but I am well versed in what goes into the design space and can make some good guesses.
+Please comment if I’m missing anything.
+Also this post isn’t really meant as a “gotcha” – Bill’s half a centimeter quote is really just a hook for the post.
+It makes for a good excuse to dive into some cool engineering!

-So buckle in for a deep dive and let’s look at what goes into landing a booster!
+So buckle in for a deep dive and let’s look at what goes into catching a rocket!

 Main Points:

-• Half a centimeter landing accuracy is not possible, and Bill likely misspoke or was talking about control error.
+• Half a centimeter landing accuracy is not possible to even measure in real time, and Bill likely misspoke or was talking about control error.

-• SpaceX Super Heavy booster landing margins are so wide that you could land one with your smartphone electronics.
+• SpaceX Super Heavy booster landing margins are so wide that you could land one with your smartphone’s navigation sensors.

 • Catching the booster is an absolutely tremendous achievement that the team should be incredibly proud of!